karapurakesh/SwiftGround/README.md

 # SwiftGround

 SwiftGround is a place where one can learn Swift right from its basics.
-Its all about iOS projects built using Swift5.0.
+Swift directory contains iOS projects built using Swift5.0 with UIKit, and SwiftUI directory contains project built using SwiftUI framework.
 Find detail description about each project covered in this repository.

+# Swift

 Project 1 :